Professional help for people in a committed relationship who inflict emotional abuse on their partner

 1. You have abused your partner in the past.

-If these three points apply to you, then the following 8 Relationship Guidelines will teach you how to how to get over the emotional abuse that you placed in your relationship and reduce the likelihood that your abusive behavior will return in the future:
+If these three points apply to you, then you are ready for the 8 healing steps on how to stop inflicting emotional abuse in your relationship and reduce the likelihood that your abusive behavior will return in the future.

 8 Relationship Guidelines for Past Abusers

-1. Education.
-Unless you know what emotional abuse is, it will be impossible to stop this bad behavior.
-Thus, your first task is to learn what in fact is emotional abuse.
-When you know what emotional abuse is, only then can you stop it!
+1. Education Unless you know what emotional abuse is, it will be impossible to stop this bad behavior.
+Thus, your first task is to learn just what is emotional abuse.
+When you know what emotional abuse is, only then can you learn to stop it!

 For example, sustained anger, ignoring, name-calling, threats, curses and more are all examples of emotional abuse.

 Not all relationship fighting is abuse.
-As a marriage builder, you need to learn what is the difference between emotional abuse, verbal abuse, psychological abuse and what is, although regrettable, common place marital conflict.
+You need to learn what is the difference between emotional abuse, verbal abuse, psychological abuse and what is, although regrettable, common place marital conflict.

-In other words, you have no one to blame for your bad behavior accept yourself.
+In other words, you have no one to blame for your bad behavior except yourself.
 You need to accept this fact, or you will never stop your abusive ways.

-If you blame someone else for your "bad behavior," what you are saying is that another person is controlling you — they determine your behavior.
+If you blame someone else for your 'bad behavior,' what you are saying is that another person is controlling you — that they determine your behavior.

 If this is what you believe, this means you can’t control yourself — that YOUR behavior — good or bad — is dependent upon someone else.
 If so, how then can you ever stop future abuse?
-Obviously, this is an unacceptable position, and you will fail in your efforts to stop abuse in the future and heal yourself and your partner from the past abuse.
+Obviously, this is an unacceptable position, and this position will cause you to fail in your efforts to stop abuse in the future and you will be unable to heal yourself and your partner from the past abuse.

-3. Humility.
-Recovering from emotional abuse requires humility.
-As a marriage builder, you need to listen and understand how your abuse devastated your partner.
+3. Humility Stopping to inflict emotional abuse requires humility.
+You need to listen to your partner and understand how your abuse devastated them.